 What happens after a breast ultrasound?

 You don't need any special care after a breast ultrasound.
-Your healthcare provider may give you other instructions, depending on your situation.

 Before you agree to the test or the procedure make sure you know:

 - The name of the test or procedure

 - The reason you are having the test or procedure